 - Context is king: Meaning the surrounding text reveals the obvious meaning of each passage.

-- Scripture interprets Scripture: Meaning every passage must be interpreted in light of the context of the entire Bible; and that the Bible itself is its best interpreter.
+- Scripture interprets Scripture: Meaning every passage must be interpreted in light of the context of the entire Bible with the understanding that the Bible itself is its best interpreter.
 In other words, one’s interpretation of a passage must gel with what the rest of Scripture teaches; the more overt and detailed passages obviously expand our understanding of the more sketchy and ambiguous ones.

 - Take the Bible literally unless it’s clear that figurative language is being used: In which case you look for the literal truth that the symbolism intends to convey.